mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 ```

-Now let's override the Get and Set methods,
+Now let's override the Get, Set and BulkSet methods,

 ```csharp
 using System.Collections.Concurrent;